paqu-io/form0-connector-pg/TEST.md

 - Please do not remove this file unless automation tests are no longer needed.
 - If you see this file in a release, it is safe to ignore.
 - Thank you for helping test the release note automation!
+- [Test] Minor change: this line was added for additional testing.
+- [Test] Another minor change for workflow verification.